Updated June 2017

 I found some great jewellery at other stores that were not exclusively jewellery stores including Puravida, Mimpi Mannis, Home Store and Toko Emporium.
 DeVibe, (on the opposite side of the road to Bintang Supermarket, heading towards Legian) is also the place to go if you are looking for a neon tassel pendant – this place was full of them.

 ABOVE: Tassel Necklace from The White Peacock; Statement Earrings from Home Store; Green Tassel Necklace from Seminyak Square Market; Silver earrings from Silverberry; Blue earrings from Mimpi Mannis.

-Where to Shop in Bali for Bags and Clutches
+Where to Shop for Bags and Clutches

 1. EBiza- This shop is a couple of doors down from The Junction cafe, opposite Seminyak Square.

 This store sells shoes and a range of leather products but it was their snakeskin clutches (including the brown one below), that I loved.